JuanmaCopia/PySEAT/README.md

 ### How to run:

-To tell the PySEAT to run and read the configuration file add -c option:
+To instruct PySEAT to run and read the configuration file, add the -c option:
 ```
 python <path-to pyseat/__main__.py> -c
 ```

-Or provide your own config.ini file:
+Or provide a custom config.ini file:
 ```
 python <path-to pyseat/__main__.py> -c <path-to .ini file>
 ```

-you can also execute it as a module:
+One can also execute it as a module:
 ```
 python -m pyseat -c
 ```

-To run the program with the command line arguments:
+To run the program with command line arguments:
 ```
 python <path-to pyseat/__main__.py> <path-module-to-test.py> <class-name> -m <methods-names>
 ```

-Test generated would be on the same folder of the module under test, on a file called:
+Tests generated would be on the same folder of the module under test, on a file called:
 ```
 test_<module-to.test_name>.py
 ```

-All Arguments in config file can also be supplied through command line:
+All Arguments in config file can also be supplied via the command line:
 ```
 python <path-to pyseat/__main__.py> -h
 ```

+## Coverage measurement and mutation score

+You can measure the coverage and the mutation score of the generated test suite by the arguments coverage and mutation respectively.
+A command line report will be shown and a html-report will be be created on the same folder as the source file.
+For coverage ```source-folder/htmlcov/index.html```.
+For mutation ```source-folder/mutscore/index.html```.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details